Reduce Dementia Agitation with a Calm Environment: 5 Helpful Tips

 For people living with dementia, creating a relaxing environment is incredibly important to help minimize confusion and agitation, helping them feel calm and able to concentrate.

-1. Reduce noise
+1. Reduce Noise Distractions

-Introducing noise absorbing materials and soft furnishings, like carpets and curtains, to reduce the sound works well.
+Introducing noise-absorbing materials and soft furnishings, like carpets and curtains, to reduce the sound works well.

 Similarly, if outdoor noise becomes too much for a person living with dementia, keep windows shut.
-If possible, double glazing should be installed to reduce outside noise even further.
+If possible, double glazing should be installed to reduce outside noise further.

 However, silence can also be disorienting to people with dementia.
 Therefore, gentle and soft background noise can be calming.
 Perhaps try a familiar radio station with low music and gentle chatter.

-2. Decorate carefully
+2. Decorate Carefully

 Home furnishings can unwittingly cause distress for people living with dementia.